 Although it’s not a live-streaming service, one of the nice features of Hulu is that current season TV shows are available the next day.
-It’s just $7.99 a month for the limited commercial option or $11.99 for commercial-free.
+It starts as low as $7.99 a month for the limited commercial option or $14.99 for commercial-free.

-Chances are good that one or a combination of these options will offer you at least what your current cable or satellite provider gives you, and you’ll get the service for much less.
+Chances are good that one or a combination of these options will offer you at least what your current cable or satellite provider gives you.
+You will get the service for much less.